Silver Swan (comics): DC Rebirth

 After the events of DC Rebirth, the Silver Swan's history was altered.
 Vanessa Kapatelis was a young woman who Wonder Woman rescued after a battle with Major Disaster.
 However, during the battle, Vanessa was partially buried under rubble.
 When paramedics took Vanessa to the hospital, it was revealed that Vanessa had lost the ability to walk.
 Throughout the next few months, Wonder Woman kept Vanessa company in the hospital alongside Vanessa's mother Julia.
-Vanessa and Wonder Woman grew closer to the point that Vanessa considered herself the superheroine's best friend.
+Vanessa and Wonder Woman grew closer to the point that Vanessa began to fashion the persona of "Silver Swan", which she dreamed of using to fight crime alongside her idol.

 Vanessa was later approached by doctors about participating in a unique procedure involving nanites that they had learned about from Cyborg.
 This procedure enabled Vanessa to walk again.
 Wonder Woman soon visited Vanessa less and less, and when her mother died in a strange car accident, Vanessa thought she had nobody left.
-This drove her to madness, her nanites donning a cybernetic costume and calling herself the Silver Swan, based on a fictional superhero she had created to help Wonder Woman.
+Coming to hate Wonder Woman for seemingly abandoning her, Vanessa used her nanites to create a twisted version of her Silver Swan costume and powers to go with it.

 After receiving a distress call from a family that she had saved earlier, Wonder Woman traveled to their house only to find the Silver Swan standing over their corpses.
 Silver Swan then began relentlessly attacking Wonder Woman and her brother, Jason, who joined the fight.
 Though she proves to be a formidable foe, Diana succeeded in defeating her by causing her to run out of breath from using her sonic scream, forcing her to revert to Vanessa.
 Her comatose body was placed in the care of S.T.A.R.
 Labs in a cell designed to hold her in case she transforms.
 Vanessa is overseen by Doctor Psycho posing as a S.T.A.R.
 Labs scientist.

+When the Sovereign conspired to turn the world against the Amazons, Sarge Steel recruited Silver Swan and several other villains to kill Wonder Woman.